Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 Standard Horizon GX2200B – Best For Versatile and Lifesaving Features

 Versatility and affordability rarely appear in the same sentence when discussing the best marine radios.
 But that’s exactly what the Standard Horizon GX2200B brings.

-Currently 4 years old in the market since its inception in 2014, the GX2200B takes pride in being among the very first marine radios to incorporate a receiver for AIS (Automatic Identification System) and GPS (Global Positioning System).
+Currently four years old in the market since its inception in 2014, the GX2200B takes pride in being among the very first marine radios to incorporate a receiver for AIS (Automatic Identification System) and GPS (Global Positioning System).